Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.Â

 Tutoring platforms like Lingoda, Preply, and iTalki can connect you with French tutors, but they don't provide a structured learning path, leaving you to decide what you want to learn and build your curriculum.

 Get French Classes addresses these pain points head-on.
-Our method is designed to help you take your French skills from zero to fluent by focusing on three key areas:
+Our method is designed to help you take your French skills (speaking, listening skills and more) from zero to fluent by focusing on three key areas:

-• Fostering fluency through practice with learning pods – groups of six learners who engage in discussions, debates, and conversations to build their skills together.
+Fostering fluency through practice with learning pods – groups of six learners who engage in discussions, debates, and conversations to build their language skills together.

 Here are some of our tutors: